-The Masters is one of the four major golf tournaments on the PGA tour.
-Unlike the other majors, The Masters Tournament has the distinction of always being played on the same course, The Augusta National Golf Club.
-Another distinction is the field of golfers to only 90 participants.
+The Masters is one of the four major golf tournaments on the PGA Tour.
+Unlike the other major golf tournaments, the PGA always hosts the Masters Tournament at the Augusta National Golf Club.
+They also restrict the field of golfers to only 90 participants.
 Whereas many tournaments operate with a staggered start, this one does not.
 Instead, normally everyone starts at the first tee.
 In 2021, the timing of the Masters is going back to April.
-The golfers will tee off in the first round on Thursday, April 11th with the final round ending on Sunday, April 11th.
-Even without the crowds of people in the gallery, the Masters Tournament is always exciting, and you can view it worldwide with a VPN.
+The golfers will tee off in the first round on Thursday, April 8th with the final round ending on Sunday, April 11th.
+Even without the crowds of people in the gallery, the Masters Tournament is always exciting.
+Fortunately, you can view it worldwide with a VPN.

 The Augusta National Golf Club is steeped in tradition.
 One tradition is the honorary green blazer that is awarded to the winner.
 Since 1949, a green jacket has been awarded to the winner of the tournament, who must return it to the clubhouse one year after his victory.
 It remains his personal property and is stored with other champions’ jackets in a special cloakroom.
 The presentation of the blazer makes the winner an honorary member of the Augusta National Golf Club.